 Optional: 1 cup diced fennel, diced radishes, sliced green onions, or diced celery

-Bring 4 cups of water to boil in a medium sauce pan.
-Add a sprinkle of salt and the wheat berries.
+Bring 4 cups of water to boil in a medium saucepan.
+Add a teaspoon of salt and the wheat berries.
 Reduce to a simmer and cook until the wheat berries are tender, about 25 to 30 minutes.
 Drain.

-In a medium bowl, combine the warm wheat berries with the vinaigrette.
+In a medium bowl, combine the warm wheat berries with 6 tablespoons of the vinaigrette.
 Stir to combine.
 Cut the blood oranges into segments (supremes) and dice small.
 Add the orange pieces, feta, parsley, and any additional vegetables to the wheat berries.
 Toss and serve.